vitorpestana94/HTML-CSS-Javascript/Exercícios Javascript: "Curso Web Moderno Completo com JavaScript 2022 + Projetos"/Array/10-19/11/README.md

 # English:

-Create a function that receives an array and returns the frist and the last elements of the original array as a new array.
+Create a function that receives an array and returns the first and the last elements of the original array as a new array.